California Dog Bite Laws

 Get a Legal Review of Your California Dog Bite Situation

-If you've been bitten by a dog, the first thing you should do -- after getting the contact information of the owner (if nearby) -- is seek medical attention.
+If you're bitten by a dog, the first thing you should do is seek medical attention.
+After that, ensuring you recover for your damages from the dog bite injury should be a top concern.
 Since the owner of a dog that bites you is strictly liable for your injuries, you don't have to prove negligence.
-Get started on recovering for damages for the dog bite today by having a personal injury attorney in California review your case.
+A California dog bite attorney can review your case and make sure you’re properly represented.

 Next Steps: Search for a Local Attorney